algolia/instantsearch/.github/ISSUE_TEMPLATE.md

 <!--
+  Thanks for participating in this project!
+  Please:
-  Before creating an issue please make sure you are using the latest version of the library.
+    - make sure you are using the latest version of the library.

-  Also ensure you did at least one GitHub search in current issues, maybe your question was already answered
+    - do at least one GitHub search in current issues, maybe your question is already here -->
--->

 **Do you want to request a *feature* or report a *bug*?**